botpress/documentation-v12/docs/going-to-production/deploy/docker-compose.md

 ### Restarting Botpress

 You can restart the server from Botpress UI.
-To achieve this, edit the `botpress.config.json` file from within The Code Editor module (located in the left sidebar).
+To achieve this, edit the `botpress.config.json` file from within the Code Editor module (located in the left sidebar).
 Botpress listens for changes to this config file.

 ![Restarting Botpress on Docker](/assets/docker-restart.png)

-After you have edited the botpress.config.json file, save it.
+After you have edited the `botpress.config.json` file, save it.
 You will now see an orange cog at the bottom right corner of the screen:

 ![Orange Restart Icon](/assets/restart-cog.png)

-Click that button to restart the server.
-You can then inspect the logs using docker logs your_container_id.